 Racism, sexism and oppression are themes in the story of man’s relations to other men (and women) throughout history.
-Many people today have the notion that the Bible perpetuates those things, and that enlightened men and women know better.
+Many people today have the enlightened notion that the Bible perpetuates those old tropes from the Bronze Age and that modern men and women who have progressed by our will to advance know better.
 But is that really true?

 We introduced the question, “what the Bible says about sexism and racism”, in Part I. In this second part in the series, we look at what the Bible reveals to us about sexism.
 In Part 3, we begin to explore how the Bible addresses racism.
 In Part 4, we observe what Jesus reveals about sexism, and Part 5 tackles racism through the life of Jesus and what he taught.

-In regard to sexism, to get an idea of what the Bible reveals about God’s idea of the interrelationship of men and women, we need to go back to the beginning, back before sin entered the world.
-There we are told God created Adam and Eve, the first (or representative) people.
-In the creation story, we get a glimpse of what God intended, and we begin to see how God views men and women in their original, intended state.
+Regarding sexism, the Bible first reveals God’s view of the interrelationship of men and women at the very beginning, back before sin entered the world.
+In Genesis, we are told God created Adam and Eve, the first (or representative) people, and we get a glimpse, there, of what God intended.
+Genesis gives us critical clues on how God views men and women in their original, intended state.

 In Genesis 1:26, we are told that God made man (using the generic term for humans) in His likeness.
-Lest we might not be clear on the meaning of this, verse 27 says,
+Lest we might not be clear what is meant, verse 27 says,

-Therefore, male and female, together, reflect the image of God.
+These verses are clear in their import that male and female, together, reflect the image of God.
 Both men and women are given dominion and stewardship, together, over the earth and everything in it.
+These verses make no distinction and suggest no hierarchy.

 In Genesis 2, we read that Eve was made to be a “suitable helper” for Adam.
-Many people take this to mean that the Bible suggests Eve was created to be a servant and is inferior to Adam.
+Many people take this to mean that Eve was created to be a servant to Adam and subject to Adam’s control.
 But, that is a distortion of what the Bible really suggests by this term.
 Such an interpretation misses the mark (just as sin literally means “to miss the mark”).

-The idea that Eve is inferior to Adam and is intended to be his servant misses the mark because the Bible uses the same exact term (translated “suitable helper”) for God, Himself, in Deuteronomy 33:7, Exodus 18:4 and Psalm 33:20.
+The idea that Eve was intended to be Adam’s servant misses the mark because the Bible uses the same exact term (translated “suitable helper”) for God, Himself, in Deuteronomy 33:7, Exodus 18:4 and Psalm 33:20.
 A derivative of the same Hebrew (Eliezer) is also used to describe God in Genesis 2, meaning “God is help”.
 In fact, there are at least one hundred (100) verses in the Bible that describe God as our helper.

 This ideal picture of men and women as counterparts to each other, neither one being superior, but fitting together like yin and yang to reflect God’s image, is in contrast to the way men and women have been perceived throughout history.
-But, there it is in the very beginning of the Bible.
-We are only now (in the last 150 years or so) catching up to the idea that men and women are equals and deserving of equal respect that was conveyed in the ancient text of Genesis.
+Far from a story seeped in primitive notions from the Bronze Age, the Bible shines light from its very beginning on the backwardness of modern sophisticates.

 Even so, those values still elude much of the world.
-Many parts of the world continue to be male dominated.
-That is true even in parts of the world that have been enlightened to the biblical ideal.
-Even in the enlightened western culture, men still abuse and oppress women in interpersonal relationships and other ways.
+The history of the world is characterized by male dominion over women, and the vestiges of that male to female paradigm continues all around the world in greater or lesser emphasis.
+Even in the enlightened western culture men continue to abuse and oppress women in interpersonal relationships and other ways persists.

-This is sin and misses the mark.
-It is a distortion of what God intended, as revealed in the Bible, and this sin is even evident in the religions that use the Bible as their guide.
+This is sin, and it misses the mark.
+The imposition of male-dominated relationships is a distortion of what God intended, as revealed in the Bible, and this sin is even evident in the religions that use the Bible as their guide.
 Not even the church is immune from its influence.
 Does that mean that the Bible is false?

 As Paul says in Romans, though every man be a liar, still God is true.
-We often confuse what the Bible reveals about God’s true heart with what we see in other people, and especially those who call themselves by God’s name.
+We often confuse what the Bible reveals about God’s heart with what we see in other people, and especially those who call themselves by God’s name.
 We must be careful therefore, not to let our opinions of God be derived from people, even people who claim to know God.
-Though God is true (constant), people fail.
+Though God is true, people fail and fall short.

 Even though the historical, cultural and societal context often made it difficult for the people at the time to understand God’s view fully, and even for us as we wrestle with the difference between context and overarching principles, some statements shine through loud, simple and clear.
-One such principle is the announcement by Paul to the Galatians that “there is no male and female, for you are all one in Christ Jesus.”
-(Galatians 3:8) This bookend to the idea that men and women are counterparts who, together, reflect the image of God strongly indicates that God as revealed in the Bible is not sexist.
+One such principle is the pronouncement by Paul to the Galatians that “there is no male and female, for you are all one in Christ Jesus.”
+(Galatians 3:8) This bookend to the idea that men and women are counterparts who, together, reflect the image of God is consistent with the notion that God, as revealed in the Bible, is not sexist.

 But nowhere is the Bible more clear about God’s intentions than through the words and life of Jesus.
 We will explore what Jesus has to say on the subject of sexism in Part 4, but first we will turn to address racism from the overarching message of the Bible in Part 3 of this series on what the Bible says about sexism and racism.